allegory-software/allegory-sdk/c/README.md

 	sudo apt-get install libssl-dev

-Note that Linux binaries are not very backwards compatible because of glibc's "versioned symbols".
+Note that Linux binaries are not very backwards compatible because of glibc's "versioned symbols", and because of OpenSSL.
 If you need backwards-compatible binaries you'll have to build them on the _oldest_ Linux that you care to support, but using the _newest_ GCC that you can install on that system.
 Good luck!

 ## Binary facts